atlan-antillia/Image-Segmentation-Cervical-Cancer/README.md

 4 Evaluation
 </h2>
  We have evaluated prediction accuracy of our Pretrained Cervical-Cancer Model by using <b>valid</b> dataset.
-Please run the following bat file.<br>
+Please move to ./projects/Cervical-Cancer/ and run the following bat file.<br>
 <pre>
 >2.evalute.bat
 </pre>
 , which simply run the following command.<br>
 <pre>
->python TensorflowUNetEvaluator.py
+>python ../../TensorflowUNetEvaluator.py train_eval_infer.config
 </pre>
 The evaluation result of this time is the following.<br>
 <img src="./asset/evaluate_console_output_at_epoch_35_0607.png" width="720" height="auto"><br>